Final report for GNE19-224

-This project will be conducted over the upcoming 2020 growing season and will address the need for non-chemical insect pest control methods in sweet corn production by investigating the potential for cover crop residues and living mulches to increase insect natural enemy abundance, consequently reducing pest numbers and associated crop damage.
+This project was conducted primarily over the 2020 growing season in order to address the need for non-chemical insect pest control methods in sweet corn production by investigating the potential for cover crop residues and living mulches to increase insect natural enemy abundance, consequently reducing pest numbers and associated crop damage.
 Visual assessments, sticky cards and pitfall traps will be used to determine the diversity of natural enemies present, and sentinel corn borer and earworm egg masses will be placed in the field and assessed for predation/parasitism.
 Additionally, corn earworm pre-pupae will be tethered and exposed to ground predators in all treatments to determine predation mortality.
 Crop damage and overall yield will also be assessed in each treatment.
-Results will be presented at on-farm tour events, extension meetings throughout the following fall/winter season and at at least one scientific conference.
+Results were presented at on-farm tour events, extension meetings throughout the following fall/winter seasons and at at least one scientific conference.
 Results of similar research indicate greater natural enemy abundance and decreased pest herbivores in crop fields with greater plant diversity.
 Results of this experiment failed to detect many significant differences, with greater predator abundance detected in only one of two living mulch treatments compared to the conventional control treatment.
 However, a lack of yield difference highlights the feasibility of growing sweet corn in combination with a red clover living mulch.
 This can offer significant weed suppression benefits (investigated in another aspect of this experiment) even if insect pest control remains reliant on insecticides or genetically modified varieties.

 The overarching project goal is to improve the biological control services provided by ground and foliar inhabiting natural enemies in sweet corn plantings.

 My primary research objectives are to assess the effects of growing sweet corn with an interplanted living mulch and cover crop residues on: